raspberrypilearning/our-beat/en/step_4.md

 ### Play instruments together

-Melody micro:bit plays its tune, then send a signal to tell the Bass when to play.
+The Melody micro:bit plays its tune, then sends a signal to tell the Bass when to play.

 --- task ---